logo

 Radiology Technologist Schools and Careers in North Carolina

-There are numerous radiologic technology degree and certificate programs available in North Carolina, with options for pursuing studies in general radiologic technology as well as studies in specialized radiologic technology like magnetic resonance and nuclear medicine.
+There are numerous radiologic technology degree and certificate programs available in North Carolina, with options for pursuing studies in general radiologic technology as well as studies in specialized radiologic technology like magnetic resonance imaging (MRI) and nuclear medicine.
 Online radiologic technologist and technician schools are another option that may suit your interests and career goals in a flexible format.
 Read about the difference between radiology technologists and radiology technicians.
 Learn more about radiologic technologist and technician schools in North Carolina on this page, where you will find a table of rad tech programs, employment and salary projections, and student reviews.

 Quick Facts

-• 6 schools offer a certificate program in radiologic science.1
+- 9 schools offer a certificate program in radiologic science.1

-• 1 school offers a bachelor’s degree in radiologic science.1
+- 3 schools offer a bachelor’s degree in radiologic science.1

-• No schools offer a master’s or advanced degree in radiologic science.1
+- 1 school offers a master’s or advanced degree in radiologic science.1

-• 8 schools have medical imaging programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).3
+- 10 schools have medical imaging programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).3

-• 3 schools have medical imaging programs accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).4
+- 1 school has a medical imaging programs accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).4

 Table of Contents